Spider-Man Noir: Powers and abilities

-This incarnation of Spider-Man from Earth-90214 has the same basic powers as his classic counterpart: enhanced strength, speed, reflexes, resiliency, and agility proportionate to that of a spider; the ability to have his body cling to sheer walls or other solid surfaces; and a sixth sense which warns him of incoming danger, also known as "spider-sense."
+This incarnation of Spider-Man from Earth-90214 has the same basic powers as his classic counterpart: enhanced strength, speed, reflexes, resiliency, and agility proportionate to that of a spider.
 While the mainstream Spider-Man uses mechanical web-shooters, Spider-Man Noir has the power to shoot organic webbing from his wrists.
 In his original two mini-series, Spider-Man Noir does not create web-lines, his dark webbing always manifesting as a spray or net.
 After his resurrection, his web control is fine enough that he regularly creates web-lines to swing on and web-based projectiles to stun opponents.
 Through his association with club owner Felicia Hardy, his vigilante activities, his associates at the Daily Bugle, and his occupation as a private investigator, he has a network of contacts throughout the city and several informants in the gangs.

 Equipment

 In contrast to the mainstream Peter Parker, this Spider-Man's costume is mainly normal clothing of the era matched with a mask.
 The outfit includes kevlar armor, making it resistant to bullets and explosions.
 The "costume" part of his outfit includes a mask made with the headgear and the aviator glasses used by his uncle during the Great War.
 After Spider-Geddon, Spider-Man Noir adopts a more traditional version of the Spider-Man mask colored black and white, though he keeps the goggles rather than relying on built-in lenses.
 He also begins wearing a fedora with his mask and a new gun belt decorated by a spider-symbol.

 Spider-Man Noir regularly uses .45 caliber pistols.
 He is a skilled marksman, adept in the use of various firearms such as revolvers and the tommy gun.
 He is willing to kill enemies in certain cases, but largely prefers to only injure criminals.
-Despite his superhuman abilities, Spider-Man Noir still relies on wearing glasses as Peter Parker, indicating his goggles may also involve prescription lenses.
+Despite his superhuman abilities, Spider-Man Noir still relies on wearing glasses as Peter Parker.